 This is a difficult area legally and your consultant will be able to advise you further.
 It is advisable that the consultant writes a Method Statement for the work, even though a licence is not required, and that you agree it with NRW before work starts.
 It might also be appropriate for the consultant to brief all staff working on the site.
 This reduces the chances of offences being committed and makes the process transparent and accountable.

 The Method Statement should provide contingency plans of what actions will be undertaken (and by whom) if any protected animals are encountered during the course of the work.
-This could be seeking the advice of the consultant ecologist and/or NRW to decide whether the disturbance is minimal and work can continue without the need for a licence.
+This would normally be seeking the advice of the consultant ecologist and NRW to decide the appropriate course of action.

 Developers should be aware that if work is held up or modified and there is a possibility that animals will be disturbed, or a breeding site / resting place will be unavailable to them (even if only temporarily), they should apply for a licence in good time.

 If a building with a bat roost requires re-roofing or repair work, you would not need a licence if:

 - the existing materials are replaced like-for-like (ie similar type of roofing slates, similar felt or membrane)

 - the same access points are retained and there are no structural changes made to the roost